OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/i2c.md

 #### Reading a Byte

-`i2cget` is used to read a value of a specific register (a location in memory holding data) on a target I2C device.
+`i2cget` is used to read a value of a specific register on a target I2C device.
+A register is a location in memory holding data.
 A typical command will read as follows:

 ``` shell
 i2cget -y 0 <DEVICE ADDRESS> <REGISTER>